In Brief

 Several signals from 2026 point at the direction the scene is moving over the next two to three years.

 More international visits, less debut-driven.
-The first wave of international afro house artists to play Bangkok arrived as debut bookings — the marquee “first time in Bangkok” framing.
+The first wave of international afro artists to play Thailand arrived as debut bookings — the “first time in Bangkok” framing.
 The next wave will arrive as second and third visits, as part of recurring Asian tour routings.
 That shift is already visible in the 2026 calendar.

-Festival-stage afro house in Thailand.
-The arrival of EDC Thailand and Tomorrowland Southeast Asia creates festival-stage opportunities for afro house artists that did not exist in Bangkok’s nightlife-only era.
-The boutique festivals in Pattaya, Koh Phangan, and the Northern Thailand corridor are also starting to program the genre.
+Festival-stage afro and melodic house.
+The arrival of EDC Thailand and Tomorrowland Southeast Asia creates festival-stage opportunities that did not exist in the nightlife-only era.
+The boutique festivals in Pattaya, Koh Phangan, and the Northern Thailand corridor are also starting to programme the genre.

 Spotify and discovery-side maturity.
-The Bangkok afro house audience is increasingly a Spotify-first listening audience.
-Curated playlists, both Vibe Agency’s afro selection and the wider Spotify-indexable curators serving the region, are doing more of the audience-building work that flyer posters and Instagram stories used to carry alone.
+The Thai afro and melodic house audience is increasingly a Spotify-first listening audience.
+Curated playlists — both Vibe Agency’s afro and melodic network and the wider Spotify-indexable curators serving the region — do more of the audience-building work that flyer posters and Instagram stories used to carry alone.
 That maturation feeds back into the live circuit by giving every booked night a larger pre-aware audience.

 Frequently Asked Questions

-When did the afro house scene start in Bangkok?
+When did the afro and deep house scene start in Thailand?

-Who are the key DJs in Bangkok’s afro house scene?
+Who are the key DJs in Thailand’s afro house scene?

-Where can you hear afro house in Bangkok?
+Where can you hear afro house in Thailand?

 Is afro house growing in Thailand?